 Lund, like Fleetwood, places a high priority on climate action.

 “It’s been the more frequent and acute weather events that we’re experiencing that have brought home to me that we’re not listening to the best available science, and we’re not acting accordingly,” Lund said.

 One reason she resigned from the Bellingham Public Schools Foundation was her reservations about our climate future.

 The school district’s strategic plan, built around helping children reach their full potential, “is predicated on a stable natural world,” Lund said.
-“I’m not so sure we can take it for granted right now.”

 “When I stepped down, it was in part to reflect on how can I put my energy and talents towards taking action on climate within my community,” she added.